CrazyPython/iconalas-red/README.md

 # Iconalas Red
 ![](https://i.imgur.com/cH83ZlI.png)

 A theme for C++ built from the ground up for readability and productivity.

-Only works for CLion as of now.
-Use with Fira Code and "Material Theme - Darker" plugin.
+Only works compatible CLion as of now.

-Use with Fira Code and "Material Theme - Darker" plugin.
+## Reccomended Usage
+- Install the Fira Code font
+- Install the Material Theme plugin.
+Set it to "Material Theme - Darker".

 ## Comparisons
 ### Material Theme - Darker - The theme Iconalas Red is based on: